 For high lofted wedges we recommend that the dots be adhered to the lower side of the actual face of the club.

 This ensures that they are more visible to the camera.

-You'll notice that is is not possible to get the dots in line with most irons.
+You'll notice that is is not possible to get the dots in line with the leading club face with most irons.